hi-hausmane/ITOCloudCertifications/blogposts/aws-certification-for-managers-and-product-owners.md

 ---
-title: "AWS Certification for Managers and Product Owners"
+category: Cloud Tips
-date: "2025-06-12"
+date: '2025-06-12'
-description: "A detailed guide on AWS Certification for Managers and Product Owners"
+description: A detailed guide on AWS Certification for Managers and Product Owners
-published: false
-category: "Cloud Tips"
+keywords:
-keywords: ["aws, certification, for, managers, and, product, owners"]
+- aws, certification, for, managers, and, product, owners
+published: true
+title: AWS Certification for Managers and Product Owners
 ---

 # AWS Certification for Managers and Product Owners